iot49/iot49.org/_sources/ide/install.md

 :width: 500px
 ```

 Click "Advanced" and then "proceed anyway".
-The page on [https](config/https) has information about this warning and explains how to get rid of it.
+The page about [https & certificates](config/https) has information about this warning and explains how to eliminated it.

-At the login window, enter the default username and password are (both *iot49*; [Change Password](config/password.ipynb)).
+At the login window, enter the default username and password are (both *iot49*; [instructions for changing](config/password.ipynb)).

 <div style="font-size:15pt;font-weight:bold;text-align:center;color:green">Congratulations, you have completed the installation!</div>
 </p>